gasseklopper/mmo-project-master/src/posts/fourthpost.md

 ---
 layout: post.njk
 title: This is the fourth example post with a small inspiration video collection
+title2: example post
 date: 2020-02-03
 author: Markus Morley
-summary: Why contemplating our mortality can be a powerful catalyst for change
+description: Why contemplating our mortality can be a powerful catalyst for change
 tags:
     - Youtube
     - inspiration
 ---

 ### Mixed